CreditCards.com resources for shopping, learning about credit and managing debt during the back to school season.

 Protect your child’s data, privacy at school: 5 tips

-Cloud-based storage technology used in many schools puts data about your children onto remote servers.
-Here’s how to safeguard that information.
+The cloud-based storage technology used in many schools puts data about your children onto remote servers.
+Here’s what to know and do to safeguard that information.